jvierstra/jvierstra.github.io/index.md

 author_profile: true
 ---

 I am an investigator at the Altius Institute for Biomedical Sciences.
-My research broadly focuses on deciphering the structure-function relationship of chromatin.
+My research focuses on deciphering the structure-function relationship of chromatin.
 Some of my main areas of interest are:

 - **Mapping chromatin structure & function using nucleases**